ISISComputingGroup/ibex_developers_manual/Astrium-Chopper.md

 * There is a resonance that means the chopper cannot run at 180Hz, this is reflected in the control scripts on LET and in the IOC itself.
 * There is a resume command in the C# dll.
 This does nothing.
 * The frequency SP_RBV from the device always reads zero.
+* Sending a frequency setpoint may cause the frequency setpoint to be "corrupted" (the chopper will report that it is phasing to one value, but actually phase to an entirely different value).
+This is mitigated in the driver by resending the phase any time the frequency is set.

 ## Chopper 1 (NCS016) ##